 The new and innovative Wellesley-Magill Park - named in joint honour of the Wellesley Hospital and Dennis Magill, then Chair of the Board, and designed by internationally acclaimed landscape architect Cornelia Oberlander - was also created as part of the plan.
 The public park, comprised of 100 London Plane trees, open space, and a series of small gathering places, features a Wall of Memories and commemorative plaques in honour of the former Wellesley Central Hospital and the contributions of its many staff and associates over its 87 year history.
-Completed in 2010, the site initiative has given rise to a mixeduse and demographically diverse urban community of 1500 people that includes in the mix of families and single people, people who are frail and elderly, long-term care recipients, and people who are living with HIV/AIDS.
+Completed in 2010, the site initiative has given rise to a mixed-use sold to the Sherbourne Health Centre and the 4.3 acre sley Central Hospital site (which had been temporarily pied by St. Michael's Hospital) was handed back to WCHC for redevelopment.
+Completed in 2010, the site initiative has given rise to a mixed-use and demographically diverse urban community of 1500 people that includes in the mix of families and single people, people who are frail and elderly, long-term care recipients, and people who are living with HIV/AIDS.
 It has also had a positive economic impact on local retailers, most of whom suffered an immediate downturn following the closure of the hospital.
-The Wellesley Institute In 2006, the Wellesley Central Health Corporation changed its name to the Wellesley Institute, reflecting its evolution from developer to think tank.
-Today, the Wellesley Institute is a non-profit and non-partisan research and policy institute focused on finding solutions to problems of population health.
-By 2011, the Wellesley Insitute moved to new offices at 10 Alcorn Avenue to accommodate a growing staff team.
+Wellesley Institute In 2006, the Wellesley Central Health Corporation changed its name to Wellesley Institute, reflecting its evolution from developer to think tank.
+Today, Wellesley Institute is a non-profit and non-partisan research and policy institute focused on finding solutions to problems of population health.
+By 2011, Wellesley Institute moved to new offices at 10 Alcorn Avenue to accommodate a growing staff team.
 Our new long-term strategic plan builds on a century-long tradition of tackling the real health issues of Torontonians.
 References: Hollobon, Joan.
 (1987).
 The Lion's Take: A History of the Wellesley Hospital.
 Toronto: Irwin Publishing.
 Survival Strategies edited by David Goyette, Dennis W. Magill and Jeff Denis.